 Did you know May is National Motorcycle Safety Awareness Month?
-It’s a great opportunity to shed some light on the challenges bikers face on the open road and how we all can make an extra effort to keep everyone safe this summer.
+It’s a great opportunity to shed some light on the challenges bikers face on the open road.
+Plus, how we all can make an extra effort to keep everyone safe this summer.

 “People just don’t see us,” says Attorney Michael Galvin of VanDerGinst Law, P.C.
-As an avid rider himself, Galvin’s biggest frustration comes from the fact that many motorists don’t respect motorcycles and their right to use the road the way any other traveler does.
+As an avid rider himself, Galvin’s biggest frustration comes from the fact that many motorists don’t respect motorcycles.
+They also don’t respect their right to use the road the way any other traveler does.
 “What might be an insignificant fender bender when cars and trucks are involved could lead to life-threatening injuries for a motorcyclist.”

-Galvin and other motorcyclists hope to end the prejudice that exists against motorcycles, but the responsibility doesn’t fall solely on motor vehicles.
+Galvin and other motorcyclists hope to end the prejudice that exists against motorcycles.
+However, the responsibility doesn’t fall solely on motor vehicles.
 Bikers themselves need to take certain measures to ensure they are riding smart.

-Wearing a helmet, for example, should be a no-brainer, but only 65% of riders actually follow this advice according to NHTSA’s 2017 data.
-Not wearing a helmet can not only lead to serious head injuries in the event of a crash, but it can reduce your settlement.
-In addition to a helmet, the use of protective gear including jackets, gloves, and boots can help prevent road rash in the event of a crash.
+Wearing a helmet, for example, should be a no-brainer.
+However, only 65% of riders actually follow this advice according to NHTSA’s 2017 data.
+Not wearing a helmet can lead to serious head injuries and reduce your settlement.
+In addition to a helmet, the use of protective gear can help prevent road rash in a crash.
+This could include jackets, gloves, and boots.
 Additionally, reflective gear can help make you more visible to other drivers.

 Last but certainly not least, remember that alcohol and motorcycles don’t mix.
 The NHTSA reports that one-fourth of bikers involved in fatal crashes in 2016 were under the influence of alcohol.
 Alcohol use can certainly hurt your chances of recovering damages in an accident, even if you are a passenger.
 If you get on the back of a motorcycle knowing the driver is intoxicated, it could minimize the viability of your claim because you’ve assumed the risk.
 What’s more, if you were responsible for enabling the driver to get drunk, you could be guilty of complicity.